GuillaumeGermain/NLP/README.md

 And so on...

+At the end the big winner is... **logistic regression**.
+SVM linear has better results at first but just doesn't scale up.

 ## Lessons learned

 ### First mistakes!
-First, I mix of both datasets and trained and tested both classifiers on this.
+First, I mixed both datasets and trained and tested both classifiers on this.
 This lead to amazingly good results, but it was not representative of the performance on the initial test set, what actually really mattered.

 Second, I used the F1 score as main metric, accuracy turned out to be a better metric.

-### Sparsity is a real problem
+### Sparsity
 The matrix after tokenization is definitely very sparse.
 The information density is very low.
 The matrix size is HUGE compared to the information it contains.
 This leads to a longer computation time, as each cell has to be processed, whether it contains a dumb 0 or not.
 Applying feature scaling changed the 0s by many mean values, but the information density was still the same (appalling).

+I tried a "sparse" matrix format, but on this volume, it did not seem to make a big difference.
+It made scripts more complex and Naive Bayes could not process those.

 ### Computation Performance
 The matrix size is basically training set size * vocabulary size.
 So it could vary from 1000 x 1000 (1 million cells) to 50'000 x 18'000 (900 millions cells!) depending on encoding choices.